davla/n/README.md

 ## **Want to install Node nightly releases?
 Try [this](https://github.com/tj/n/issues/376#issuecomment-250876666)!**

+## Differences with the original

+This fork of `n` mainly handles global packages installation, as well as providing a session-based shell wrapper available to unprivileged users.

+### Global packages

+Global packages are installed in the `node_modules` directory of every version.
+A couple of symbolic links make this directory available globally.
+In particular one points from the system-wide `node_modules` to the one inside the version directory; the other one points from the version-specific bin directory to the system-wide one, so that `npm` creates globally accessible symbolic links.
+So far, it has one *issue*: it leaves potentially dangling symbolic links when switching versions, if the newly activated version doesn't have the old one's global packages installed.

+### Shell wrapper

+Node versions are installed system-wide, and therefore are not supposed to be installed by unprivileged users.
+Furthermore, they are not even allowed to change the currently active node version.
+To address this problem, a wrapper for `bash` is provided, in the form of `n use <version>`, that makes the standard node binaries and globally installed packages point to the specified version of node, by altering the `PATH` variable and creating some aliases.
+Support for `.nvmrc` files is provided, but, unlike `nvm` the effects of `n use` vanish once the current terminal session is closed.

+### Misc

+- Non-interactive version listing
+    * With and without `node`/`io` platform specified

 ![](http://nimit.io/images/n/n.gif)

 (Unfortunately `n` is not supported on Windows yet.
 If you're able to make it work, send in a pull request!)